Shima-Lab/SCALE-SDM_mixed-phase_Shima2019/README.md

 and constructed a mixed-phase cloud model, SCALE-SDM 0.2.5-2.2.0.

 Then, by correcting three of the four issues (see Shima et al., 2019, GMDD), we updated the model to SCALE-SDM 0.2.5-2.2.1.

+Then, by fixing the implementation of the terminal velocity formula of Bohm (1992), and by imposing a limiter Gamma_star<=1 for the deposition of too long ice particles (see Shima et al., 2019, GMDD), we updated the model to SCALE-SDM 0.2.5-2.2.2.

 Detailed instruction of SCALE (without SDM) are avaiable from the SCALE web page: http://r-ccs-climate.riken.jp/scale/doc/index.html.